Helping rural and regional students overcome barriers to university

-Now in his second year of studies, Eric has well and truly settled into uni life.
+Now in his third year of studies, Eric has well and truly settled into uni life.
 But transitioning from high school in a rural town to living independently in the city took time – and a bit of trial and error.

 “I think uni is just one of those things where you never truly know what it’s like until you get there."